Photon-HDF5/Photon-HDF5-Converter/README.md

 # Feedback

-For questions or comments on using this converter please:
+For questions or comments please:

 - [Open an GitHub issue](https://github.com/Photon-HDF5/phconvert/issues) or
 - Ask a question on the [Photon-HDF5 Google Group](https://groups.google.com/forum/#!forum/photon-hdf5).